glamod/marine-user-guide2/docs/source/index.rst

 directories to the marine-user-guide data directory.
 Data linked is the level2 \
 data files and level1a and level1c quicklook json files.

-A launcher bash script configures the SLURM job for each *sid-dck* data partition and logs to level2/log/*sid-dck*/merge_release_data.*ext*, with *ext* being *ok* or *failed* depending on job termination status.
+A launcher bash script configures a SLURM job for each *sid-dck* data partition and logs to level2/log/*sid-dck*/merge_release_data.*ext*, with *ext* being *ok* or *failed* depending on job termination status.